9: Dictionaries

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-This page provides strategies for debugging large datasets, including scaling down inputs, printing summaries and data types, implementing self-checks, conducting sanity and consistency checks, and formatting output for clarity.
-These methods enhance error identification and overall debugging efficiency.
+- This page discusses effective strategies for debugging large datasets, including scaling down the dataset, printing summaries, implementing self-checks, performing consistency checks, and improving output formatting.
+These methods streamline the debugging process and help identify errors efficiently, ultimately saving time.